Riversidelive/detroitriverside.github.io/terms-of-service.md

 These Terms of Service ("Terms") govern your access to and use of the Automation Livestream Segments app (the "App").
 By using the App, you agree to these Terms.

 ## App Description
-- The App is a personal script for automating YouTube livestreams on my channel https://www.youtube.com/@WindsorCanada/live.
+- The App is a personal script for automating YouTube livestreams on my channel.
 It is not intended for public use.

 ## User Responsibilities
 - This App is for my personal use only.
 You may not access or use it without permission.